-When you save configuration changes, the changes are saved to the active configuration block.
-For instructions on selecting the configuration to run at the next system reset, see "Selecting a Configuration Block" on page 239.
+When you save configuration changes, the draft changes are saved to the active configuration block and the draft configuration is cleared.
+For instructions on selecting the configuration to run at the next system reset, see "Selecting a Configuration Block" on page 235.